 Overcoming Obstacles Can Lead To Future Success

 The point of this story isn’t to impress you with my questionable decision to avoid the cost of an ER visit.
 This is not a humble brag about my ability to bear physical pain.
-Trust me, that injury affected me in so many ways, I lost muscle strength and struggled with a mild depression over the loss of my physical abilities.
+Trust me, that injury affected me in so many ways; I lost muscle strength and struggled with a mild depression over losing my physical abilities.

 I didn’t go to physical rehab; I couldn’t afford it.
 I was so afraid that I would never regain complete use of my left arm.
 I went from bench pressing 70 pounds at the gym to making spider leg walking motions with my fingers up the wall to trick my shoulder into lifting my arm above my head.

 I found Youtube videos on how to rehab a dislocated shoulder, mimicking the exercises as I watched physical therapists work with patients on restoring shoulder strength.
 I couldn’t sleep on my left side for two months because the pain was too intense at night.